 If none of the tips we discussed until now work or are a good fit, you could try this method.
 As long as the proxy or VPN isn’t already blocked, you should be able to use it to unblock the download link for the VPN you want to use.

 In this case, it might be worth using a free VPN.
 If it’s just a one-time use, there’s not much point in paying for an extra subscription.
-Not all free VPNs are reliable, though, so make sure you use our guide to find a really good one.
+Not all free VPNs are reliable, though, so make sure you read this guide to find a really good one.
 If that doesn’t sound appealing, use a free trial VPN instead.
+It’s also possible for you to get a free trial VPN without adding your credit card or any payment information.

 As for free proxies, we’d really recommend avoiding them.
 They’re really unreliable (very slow speeds, suspicious tracking, potential malware, etc.), so a free or free trial VPN is a much better option.